Ritika-Agrawal811/babble-messaging-app/docs/prisma.md

 ## Generating Prisma Client ⚙️

-After our complete schema is completed, we need to generate a prisma client.
+After our complete schema is defined, we need to generate a prisma client.
 For this we use the below command :-

 ```shell
 npx prisma generate